Leadership Thought #366 – Celebrate Your Peers

 It’s good to acknowledge your peers.

 There is a dark side to our competitive nature as individuals that often has us begrudge the success of others.
-I’m not sure why this and there are many possible psychological explanations.
+I’m not sure why this is, and there are many possible psychological explanations.
 What I do know is that individual success is good for a community.
-In business this means more people get hired, employees have a steady and stable incomes, more vendors get paid, tax revenues go up, charitable giving increases, and more discretionary dollars are spent on other things.
+In business, this means more people get hired, employees have a steady and stable income, more vendors get paid, tax revenues go up, charitable giving increases, and more discretionary dollars are spent on other things.
 The good news about entrepreneurs is that most of the fruits of their success usually stay in their local community.
 We should root for as many people to be successful as possible.
 My guess is that your community is full of talented peers.

 Related articles